Let’s first understand :

 These are just a fraction of functions I am mentioning in this article as they have numerous other roles which is impossible for me to jot down here.
 To put it simply it’s just like the liver functions which are more than 500 but we just study a drop of it.

-Conditional amino acids are those non- essential amino acids which are produced inside the body but as the name suggests in some situations or conditions it is not possible for the body to synthesize in optimal amount as per the requirement depending upon the intensity of the activities and so it becomes essential to get them via diet.
+Conditional amino acids are those non- essential amino acids produced inside the body.
+But as the name suggests in some situations or conditions it is not possible for the body to synthesize in optimal amount as per the requirement depending upon the intensity of the activities and so it becomes essential to get them via diet.

 Arginine is a precursor for the synthesis of nitric oxide which promotes enhanced blood flow.
 It also boosts growth hormone release and serves as a raw material to produce Creatine in body.

-Glutamine is said to be vital in the synthesis of protein and it is the most abundantly found amino acid in the muscle which is 60%.
-It promotes anabolism, metabolism, cell divisions and various other processes in our body.
+Glutamine is vital in the synthesis of protein.
+It is the most abundantly found amino acid in the muscle which is 60%.
+Glutamine promotes anabolism, metabolism, cell divisions and various other processes in our body.
 It produces enough amount of ammonium in order to regulate the acid base balance of kidneys.

 Arginine and Glutamine have several other important functions.

-Till now we have discussed the importance of protein and many reasons to include it in our diet having said that you should always be wise in choosing a protein source, keeping in mind the amino acid profile of a food product and whether it contains a complete amino acid profile or not.
+Till now we have discussed the importance of protein and many reasons to include it in our diet.
+You should always be wise in choosing a protein source, keeping in mind the complete amino acid profile.
 You must be thinking what is complete protein?

 There are different classes of protein such as First Class and Second Class.

 First class protein provides all the 9 essential amino acids required for muscle building.
-So, they are said to be complete protein.
+They make up the complete protein profile.
 E.g. Chicken, Fish, Mutton, Pork, Eggs, Paneer

 For Instance, in 100gm of lean meat: 20gm of protein, 0-5 gm of fat, 0 gm of carbs along with vitamins and minerals are present.